adnan-wahab/adnan-frontend-take-home-challenge/README.md

 App.jsx should probably be split into separate game, controls and board components

+Bazinga should be replaced by a css-animation classname

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).